cs1302uga/cs1302-api-app/meta/DEADLINE.md

 ## Part 1.2: APIs

-> For each RESTful JSON API that your app uses (at least two are required),
+> For each RESTful JSON API that your app uses (at least two are
-> include an example URL for a typical request made by your app.
-If you
+> required), include an example URL for a typical request made by your
+> app as well as an example of a typical response in JSON.
+If you need
-> need to include additional notes (e.g., regarding API keys or rate
+> to include additional notes (e.g., regarding API keys or rate
 > limits), then you can do that below the URL/URI.
-Placeholders for this
+Placeholders for
-> information are provided below.
-If your app uses more than two RESTful
+> this information are provided below.
+If your app uses more than two
-> JSON APIs, then include them with similar formatting.
+> RESTful JSON APIs, then include them with similar formatting.

 ### API 1